anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

       array size is now 5, as destroyed bricks are not loaded.
 We compare destroyedBlockCount and blocks array size (if they are equal) to call nextLevel, but these values will never be the same.
       - in the function loadGameStats(), I overwrite destroyedBlockCount to 0.
-If destroyed blocks are not loaded into the game, there is no need to store the player's previous destroyedBlockCount.
+If destroyed blocks are not loaded into the game, there is no need to store the player's previous destroyedBlockCount. [lines 68-79, LoadSave class]

 9. **After incorporating the short paddle bonus, if there were many short paddle powers being caught by the paddle, the paddle glitches.**

    **How the problem was solved:**
-     - The code responsible for changing the paddle width was updated to use `Platform.runLater()` each time the width was modified.
+     - The code responsible for changing the paddle width was updated to use `Platform.runLater()` [lines 180-185, View class] each time the width was modified.
 This ensured that the UI updates occurred in a thread-safe manner.
 After applying the solution, the game was tested, and the glitch associated with frequent paddle resizing was no longer observed.
 The movement of the paddle remained smooth and glitch-free.